 Sheena discussed the importance of the various roles the illustrator plays to meet the changing needs of the child readers in their various developmental stages, “Illustration plays different roles in different genres of books.
 In picture books for instance, the illustrator co-invents or co-authors the book, while it is seen playing a slightly different role in fiction where the illustrator responds to the author’s text – something I did for Dave Pigeon by Swapna Haddow,” said Dempsey.

 I talked more about the expanding definition of literacy, beyond reading and writing, to include the visual as well.
-“In the college that I used to teach back in the Philippines, we have pushed illustration to include the visual metaphor, the visual pun, and visual analogy — traditional terms normally used in the formation of text — and applied these to visuals.
+“In the college where I used to teach back in the Philippines, we have pushed illustration to include the visual metaphor, the visual pun, and visual analogy — traditional terms normally used in the formation of text — and applied these to visuals.
 There is a similar movement in visual arts schools in the US toward visual literacy.
 In a media-dominated world, we not only read books and magazines, but film, internet content, TV shows, and we need to learn to respond to these critically.”

 Linda, Sheena, and I pose for posterity (above).

 My lovely host, Ms. Cool-under-pressure Qurrat of the Sharjah Book Authority and I finally meet, and of course, we celebrate our first meeting with a selfie.

 On the way back to the Hilton, the glittery Eye of the Emirates winks at me.